TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Receiver_System.md

 Then we must calculate the free space loss that will occur sending RF signals.

-$$ -84 = 20log_{10}(\frac{4\pi * 152 m}{0.125 m}) $$
+$$ -84 = 20log_{10}(\frac{4\pi * 150 m}{0.125 m}) $$

-This gives us the loss that will occur in free space from the minum distance needed of 152 m.
-Then by plugging in our values for Bluetooth to the line to line equation we can see the strength of the signal as it reaches the receiver from 152 m.
+This gives us the loss that will occur in free space from the minum distance needed of 150 m.
+Then by plugging in our values for Bluetooth to the line of sight equation we can see the strength of the signal as it reaches the receiver from 150 m.

 $$ -73 dBm = 5 dBm + 3 dBi + 3 dBi - 84 dB $$